Healthy Places: COVID-19 and Cities, Ann Forsyth, Fall 2020

-Building Human Interaction, Holly Samuelson, Spring 2019
+Building Human Interaction, Holly Samuelson, Spring 2019 and continuing

 Extreme Urbanism 6: Designing Sanitation Infrastructure, Rahul Mehrotra, Spring 2019